 These tests aim to provide a more complete picture of the causes of death, complementing the autopsy already performed in the absence of a family consultant.

 The father, grief-stricken but determined to shed light on the matter, explained his decision not to see his son's body: "I refused to see it.
-As a doctor, I've treated dozens and dozens of patients with multiple traumas; I know what a sight it would be like to behold.
+As a doctor, I've treated dozens and dozens of patients with multiple trauma, and I know what a sight it would be.
 That's why I decided not to see it."

 The last audio message: "I don't want to turn up the music, the kids are sleeping."